kapazoglou/kapazoglou.github.io/_pages/curated_product.md

 ## Design Process

 #### 1. Opportunity/Problem Definition & Research
-* stakeholder expectation management
-* manage scope creep
-* tackle tech debt
-* prioritisation according to roadmap
+Upon receiving a brief I check to see that I have all the relevant information, then note the stakeholders to loop in, clearly define the limits of the scope with them and the PM in order to avoid scope creep.
+The PM and I look for opportunities to minimise and combine the project with backlog issues or tech debt.
+The project is then allocated a time estimate and a priority in the roadmap.

+After that I start research and ideation looking at:
-* best practices through Mobbin and competitor analysis
+* best practices on Mobbin and in-house competitor analysis
 * AI suggestions i.e. Stitch
-* In-House User Reasearch & Behavioural Science
+* data from in-House User Reasearch & Behavioural Science

 > ##### Example: Treatment Plan Best Practice Analysis
+> For the purposes of a partnership as well as a grant we were required to track user adherence to medication.
+In order to do that we first had to lay a framework for users to add and track their medication and medical appointments in-app.
+This was prioritised as it was also an often requested feature from our users.
 >
 > <iframe style="border: 1px solid white;" width="800" height="450" src="https://embed.figma.com/design/HX3mj9ddgNqlu3wOlYc6Ld/%F0%9F%94%97-Treatment-Plan-Best-Practice-Analysis?node-id=4038-83822&embed-host=share" allowfullscreen></iframe>

 <br>

 #### 2. Flow diagram
+Once all the information is in place the next step is to generate a flow diagram and get it in front of the stakeholders as rapidly as possible.
+With this diagram as a talking point I can:
+* establish feedback loops
+* get stakeholder buy-in
+* check with backend for feasability & briefing them on requirements
+* align with the content team
-establish feedback loops; stakeholder buy-in; backend for feasability & prep; content for alignment; high level user testing possible
+* perform high level user testing if necessary

-* iterate as needed and annotate behaviour
+The process is iterated and documented as required.

 > ##### Example: Treatment Plan Diagram
 > This was the flow diagram I designed for the Treatment Plan Feature